 Reducing false positives is a major benefit of the TAPCO Wrong-Way Alert System, especially when it features FLIR thermal activation.
 In a pilot program testing wrong-way solutions from five vendors – including TAPCO – at 300 off-ramps, the Colorado Department of Transportation (CDOT) found 99 percent of false positives were from other vendors’ solutions.

->

-> If they don’t, they enter the confirmation zone, which is monitored by thermal sensors and a high-speed camera for next-level precision and accuracy in all weather and light conditions.
+If drivers don't turn around, they are monitored by thermal sensors and a high-speed camera for next-level precision and accuracy in all weather and light conditions.
 Information about the incident – such as time and location and the vehicle’s color, make and model – can then be delivered to BlinkLink®, traffic device-monitoring software powered by TAPCO, or to an ATMS like LoneStar via API integration.

->

-> When budget is not available for detection equipment, the district simply installs Wrong-Way BlinkerSigns on their own.
+When budget is not available for detection equipment, the district simply installs Wrong-Way BlinkerSigns on their own.

 “This way, we get broad wrong-way safety coverage without having to do much else, and the cost of those signs in relation to the projects is usually negligible,” Gianotti says.

 "The flashing Wrong-Way [BlinkerSign®] has been a tremendous help to us.
 They have been twice as successful as I ever thought they would be."